 To connect translating words to numerical expressions and translating between words and algebraic expressions, we take some more time to translate between words and numerical expressions.
 We use an organizer to list the key words that typically signal the different operations.
-(I use the same type of circle organizer I use for my “Memory Wheel” templates.)
+(I use the same type of circle organizer I use for my “daily spiral review” templates.)

 We typically include the following math terms and phrases, as you can see in the organizer:

 - multiplied by

 - product of

 6th grade math students often want to use the ‘less than’ or ‘greater than’ signs when they translate a phrase like ‘ten more than seven.’